Enrollment complete for Phase II clinical study for treating DME

 THR-317, an anti-placental growth factor (anti-PlGF) with a mechanism to act against hyperpermeability, is being developed to increase the efficacy of standard of care therapy and decrease the treatment burden for patients with DR and DME.
 By reducing leakage of blood vessels, it can halt early-stage inflammation in NPDR and prevent further progression of edema, angiogenesis and fibrosis.
 Since anti-PlGF also tackles fibrosis and inflammation, it also has the potential to treat PDR patients if used in combination with anti-VEGF therapy with alternating injections.

-Oxurion has reached full enrollment for the Phase II clinical study to investigate the efficacy and safety profile of THR-317 in combination with anti-VEGF (Lucentis®) for the treatment of diabetic macular edema (DME).
+Oxurion has recently reported topline month 3 results of the Phase 2a clinical study to investigate the efficacy and safety profile of THR-317 in combination with anti-VEGF (Lucentis®) for the treatment of diabetic macular edema (DME).

 Oxurion is also evaluating THR-317 as a potential first-in-class treatment for idiopathic macular telangiectasia type 1 (MacTel 1) in a Phase II clinical trial.